 Enable OSPF on the interface, optionally restricted to just the IP address given by ADDR, putting it in the AREA area.
-Per interface area settings take precedence to network commands (network A.B.C.D/M area A.B.C.
-D).
+If you have a lot of interfaces, and/or a lot of subnets, then enabling OSPF via this command instead of (network A.B.C.D/M area A.B.C.D) may result in a slight performance improvement.